fuelvin/eclipse-rpg-game/README.md

 Arrow keys or WASD to move.

-Space to attack/defend during the player/enemy turn.
+Space to attack/defend during the player and enemy turn.